Grand Adventures in Grand County, Colorado

-Leaning up against Rocky Mountain National Park’s west side, Grand County, home to Winter Park Mountain Resort and Grand Lake, offers unparalleled outdoor opportunities.
+Leaning up against Rocky Mountain National Park's west side, Grand County, home to Winter Park Resort and Grand Lake, offers unparalleled outdoor opportunities just outside the park.
 It’s authentic Colorado at its best.
-Tip: Head here mid-week to take advantage of great lodging deals.

-4. Rent kayaks or pedal boats and explore Grand Lake, Colorado’s largest natural lake.
+4. Rent kayaks, stand-up paddleboards or pedal boats and explore Grand Lake, Colorado’s largest natural lake.
 Grand Lake’s bustling little downtown with its charming historic boardwalk is right outside of Rocky Mountain National Park’s West Entrance.
 Founded in 1881, the village still embraces its original rustic architectural style, although it’s much more than a small mountain outpost.
 More than 60 shops, restaurants and galleries line the downtown area, captivating visitors with their charm.
 Stroll two minutes from downtown to explore Colorado’s largest natural lake.
-Then rent kayaks or pedal boats from one of the two marinas and paddle along the shoreline or simply enjoy the views from the town beach.
+Then rent kayaks, stand-up paddleboards or pedal boats from one of several vendors on the lake and paddle along the shoreline or simply enjoy the views from the town beach.
 Paddling to the inlet is a fun activity since the inlet, which connects Grand Lake to Shadow Mountain Lake, is small, calm and has a little park, Point Park, on it.

 In the evening, head to the Rocky Mountain Repertory Theatre where Hollywood actors David Hasselhoff and David Arquette worked as young thespians.
 Offering three shows every summer, professional actors take the stage and perform popular Broadway musicals like Les Miserables.
 Buy your tickets early to make sure you get a seat.